-Zoo will have to host a server that acts as a public facing machine that the web application (Admin Portal) will communicate with.
-The second important purpose of this server is to archive 72 hours of previous live stream from each webcam.
+Local or Cloud based solution that will archive 72 hours of previous live stream from each webcam.
 Consequently, zoo staff will be able to go back at most 72 hours to address any issues related to animal exhibits.
+Finally once a live stream is complete the machine learning algorithm will be executed here.